-Bright Future Recovery is here to get those in need back on track as smoothly and as comfortable as possible.
+Bright Future Recovery is here to get those in need back on track as smoothly and comfortably as possible.

 Once alcohol reaches the brain, it has an immediate intoxicating effect.
 The drinker may lose consciousness as the blood alcohol levels rise.

-Symptoms of alcoholism include slurred speech, incoordination, loss of full control of bodily movements, memory loss, respiratory depression, coma, liver failure, esophageal varices (bleeding from the esophagus).
+Symptoms of alcoholism include slurred speech, incoordination, loss of full control of bodily movements, memory loss, respiratory depression, coma, liver failure and esophageal varices (bleeding from the esophagus).

 Opioids are drugs that are used to treat pain.
-Examples of opioids are codein, heroin, hydrocodone (Vicodin), hydromorphone (Dilaudid), methadone, demerol, morphine, and oxycodone (Percocet, Oxycontin).
+Examples of opioids are codeine, heroin, hydrocodone (Vicodin), hydromorphone (Dilaudid), methadone, demerol, morphine, and oxycodone (Percocet, OxyContin).

-Symptoms from detox usually start within 12 hours of last usage, which can include agitation, anxiety, muscle aches, insomnia, runny nose, sweating, yawning.
+Symptoms from detox usually start within 12 hours of last use, which can include agitation, anxiety, muscle aches, insomnia, runny nose, sweating and yawning.

-CNS drugs include amphetamines, such as ecstasy, bath salts, and cocaine.
-These drugs increase the activity in the brain heightening the energy and alertness.
+CNS stimulant drugs include amphetamines (such as ecstasy), bath salts and cocaine.
+These drugs increase activity in the brain heightening energy and alertness.

-As the client takes the stimulant drug for a long period of time, the brain becomes dependent on the drug to regulate cognitive function and focus.
+As an individual takes the stimulant drug for a long period of time, the brain becomes dependent on the drug to regulate cognitive function and focus.

 Sedatives depress or slow down the central nervous system.
-Examples include barbiturates, benzodiazepines (diazepam), hypnotics or sleeping aids.
+Examples include barbiturates, benzodiazepines (such as diazepam), hypnotics and sleeping aids.

-The signs of withdrawals include: restlessness, muscle shaking, excessive sweating, nausea, vomiting, insomnia, depression, and anxiety.
-In some cases, the user experiences hallucinations, delirium, and potentially fatal seizures.
+The signs of sedative withdrawals include: restlessness, muscle shaking, excessive sweating, nausea, vomiting, insomnia, depression and anxiety.
+In some cases, the user experiences hallucinations, delirium and potentially fatal seizures.

-Detoxing can vary in difference depending on the drug being taken, as each one has a different ½ life (the time is takes to leave the body).
+Detoxing length can vary depending on the drug being taken, as each one has a different half-life (the time is takes to leave the body).
 Some symptoms may begin at about 7 days and can last as long as a month or longer.